jpdillingham/lets-code-ci-session-2/doc/README.md

 Within the New Project dialog, select "Templates\Visual C#\Test", then select "Unit Test Project (.NET Framework)"

+# 3.3 Move Project Folders

+The "add new solution" functionality places the new solution into a subdirectory of the repository root; this isn't necessary.
+Fix this by saving and closing
+Visual Studio, then navigate to the repository folder and cut (ctrl+x) and paste (ctrl+v) the subdirectory into the root.

+If done correctly, the root of your repository should contain a ```.sln``` file and two folders; one for your application and one for your tests, as well as your readme, .gitignore and a couple of other miscellaneous things._

-# 3.3 Commit and Push the Project to GitHub
+# 3.4 Commit and Push the Project to GitHub

 Select Team Explorer, then click "Changes" to view a list of modified/added files.
 The contents of your new project should be listed.